PrestonKnopp/language-gdscript/README.md

   - use lang-gdscript because there's another language-gdscript package
 - or from atom > settings > install
   - search `lang-gdscript`
+- or clone this repository
+  - from project root run `apm install` then `apm link`

 Optionally install `atom-ide-ui` for an IDE like experience: